0xfarben/event-iq/README.md

 ![eventiq](https://github.com/user-attachments/assets/78b24131-0a5f-4b05-97b5-18051b7a6a9b)

 Event IQ is an AI-driven platform designed to help users discover, organize, and manage tech events tailored to their interests.
-It integrates a powerful backend, personalized recommendations, and automated event management, making it easy to navigate the tech event space.
+It integrates a powerful backend, personalized recommendations, and automated event management, making it easy to navigate the event space.

 ## Working Video of the Project- Part-1:
 ```https://drive.google.com/file/d/1Up5_DWnHYbKsibL2x26Ox5VPSsgyXzQX/view?usp=sharing```